dosyago/Laminar/README.md

 ## Secure, Simple and Open

 Because you're on your own machine, you can automate your own internal web-based/browser-based apps, without every leaving your intranet.

-Nothing you do, and no date about what you're automating, no credentials, no nothing, is ever sent from Laminar to any 3rd-party servers.
+Nothing you do, and no data about what you're automating, no credentials, no nothing, is ever sent from Laminar to any 3rd-party servers.

 Laminar does just what you tell it to do, how you tell it to do it, and as many times as you tell it do.

 -------